GGiecold-zz/ECLAIR/README.md

 IMPORTANT NOTICE
 ----------------

-Much more to appear soon!
+More details, along with installation instructions to appear soon!